alphalon/kotlin-scripting/README.md

 # KO - Kotlin Shell Scripting

 This project consists of a framework and a library, which can be used together or independently of each other.
-The framework provides support for running your scripts from the command line while the library provides APIs for your Kotlin scripts.
+The framework provides support for running your scripts from the command line while the library provides functionality for your Kotlin shell scripts and command line programs.

 This project builds on the excellent [kscript command line tool](https://github.com/holgerbrandl/kscript).
 See that project for details on writing Kotlin scripts with just some of these advantages: